 Can I eat yogurt on Weight Watchers?

-Plain, nonfat yogurt is a ZERO POINT food on the WW Blue Plan and the WW Purple Plan!
+With PersonalPoints, everyone has their own personalized list of zero point foods.
+In fact, many will see that yogurt is a !
 The Greek yogurt we will be using in this recipe is thicker than plain yogurt, with more of a tangy taste.
 It is the perfect complement to balance the sweetness of the carrots and walnuts.

 What are low point pita breads?